Get Your Legit Emotional Support Animal Letter in California

 What Are The Qualifying Conditions For an Emotional Support Animal in California?

-To qualify for an emotional support animal in California, you need to have one or more emotional or mental disabilities stated suitable for an emotional support animal assistance as per DSM-V. Under these conditions, a state-licensed health professional can qualify your application for an ESA letter.
+To qualify for an emotional support animal in California, you must have one or more emotional or mental health conditions that are considered suitable for emotional support animal assistance under the DSM-5.
+Under these conditions, a state-licensed health professional can approve your application for an ESA letter.

 • Anxiety